Canon People + agents

 Current public event names include:

 Reconnect with Last-Event-ID.
-Canon keeps a short replay window.
+The stream service keeps an in-memory replay buffer of 1000 events or 15 minutes.
 If replay is expired, Canon sends replay.expired; use REST history to catch up.
-Connections and rapid reconnects are rate-limited, so apply backoff and avoid duplicate stream connections for the same key.

-Canon renders setup and live controls from runtime descriptors published by the host.
-A persisted setup selection is not proof that the runtime applied it; the runtime's live snapshot is proof.
+Canon renders setup and live controls from descriptors.
+A persisted config value is not proof that the runtime applied it; the runtime snapshot is proof.

 Descriptor fields that matter publicly:

-Session setup stores selected project IDs and control values.
-It does not accept arbitrary local paths typed into the app UI.
+Session config stores selected workspaceId values for concrete project options.
+It does not accept arbitrary root-relative paths from the app UI.

 Generic SDK agents do not get real controls automatically.
 Publish and enforce a descriptor only when your runtime can honor it.